lunarcast/lunarbox-api/CONTRIBUTING.md

 This guide assumes you have Node, yarn and PostgreSQL already installed.

+This guide also assumes you know how to create a database with Postgres!

 ### Installing dependencies

 Clone the repo.
 Install dependencies with: